 - Analysis :they allow to analyze the Focus Keywords and to produce writing recommendations (text length, words to include...)

 - Search Intents :they allow to unblock, to visualize, the Search Intents recommendations within a Draft

 Semji's analysis allows you to decipher how Google itself understands and interprets the search intent behind users' queries.

 When you run an analysis, Semji performs several actions at the same time, including retrieving the SERP on the chosen keyword focus, to understand the competing content and the questions that users are asking.
 Semji then clusters all the identified semantic entities to produce a list of concrete recommendations, a sort of brief, to follow during the writing process.

-This brief can be more or less advanced, thanks to the Search Intents recommendations (the topics to be addressed in the content to meet search intentions) unlocked through their dedicated credits.
+This brief can be more or less advanced, thanks to the Search Intents recommendations (the Related Terms to be addressed in the content to meet search intentions) unlocked through their dedicated credits.

 Rules for using credits

 The rule to remember is: 1 keyword focus analyzed = 1 analysis counted.

 Analysis are used individually or in bulk.
 You can choose to create 1 or several drafts, and to launch 1 or several analyses at the same time: the analyses will be deducted from your balance, as many as Focus Keywords analyzed.